dfinity/interface-spec/spec/index.md

 ### IC method `load_snapshot` {#ic-take_snapshot}

 This method loads a snapshot identified by `snapshot_id` onto the canister.
-This method fails if the snapshot was previously deleted.
+It fails if the snapshot was previously deleted.

 Only controllers can take a snapshot of a canister and restore it.

+:::note

+It's important to stop a canister before loading a snapshot to ensure that all outstanding callbacks are completed.
+Failing to do so may cause the canister to not make sense of the callbacks if its state is restored.
+It is expected that the canister admin (or their tooling) does this separately.

 ### IC method `list_snapshots` {#ic-take_snapshot}